-The building shown here and described below was demolished in 2009 and has been replaced by a new £4m observatory which opened in Spring 2010.
+The building shown here and described below was demolished in 2009 and was replaced by a new observatory which opened in Spring 2010.
+This was sadly destroyed by fire in March 2019.
 This page will be more fully updated as soon as possible, and further information is available on the Observatory's website.

 There's been a bird observatory on Fair Isle since 1948.
 Today's Observatory was built in 1970 and occupies a superb location overlooking Bu Ness and Fair Isle's main harbour, which is the terminus for the ferry service to Shetland.
 It is also convenient for Fair Isle's airfield, from which a regular service is operated to Tingwall on Mainland Shetland.